Mrian07/Proyeksi/docs/release-notes/6-0-1/README.md

 permalink (URL slug) upon saving.
 This causes the identifiers of wiki pages with non-ascii characters to be more visually pleasing and easier to link to.
-When upgrading to OpenProject 6.0.1., permalinks for all your pages will be generated automatically.
+When upgrading to ProyeksiApp 6.0.1., permalinks for all your pages will be generated automatically.

-**Additionally, the following errors have been fixed in OpenProject 6.0.1:**
+**Additionally, the following errors have been fixed in ProyeksiApp 6.0.1:**

   - <span class="explanatory-dictionary-highlight" data-definition="explanatory-dictionary-definition-99">Activity</span>